ameerhamza006/Convert-Livewire-Project-into-bootstrap-jetstream-Laravel/README.md

-## Converet Livewire Project into bootstrap with Jetstream in Laravel
+## Converet Livewire Project into Bootstrap with Jetstream in Laravel